index

 Mass fractions satisfy f0(z)+fh(z)+fr(z)+fBH(z)=1f_0(z) + f_h(z) + f_r(z) + f_{\mathrm{BH}}(z) = 1, with compact remnants and black holes subtracted from halo mass to avoid double counting.

-The halo regime requires explicit construction because its ξ\xi is an integral over the halo population.
-Halos are modeled with NFW profiles, and the maintenance fraction uses the central potential depth normalized to RS/RR_S/R in the point-mass limit:
+Each of these regimes requires its own construction.
+The halo regime’s ξ\xi is an integral over the halo population.
+Halos are modeled with NFW profiles11, and the maintenance fraction uses the central potential depth normalized to RS/RR_S/R in the point-mass limit,

 ξhalo,grav(M,z)=2GMRvirc2c(M,z)ln(1+c)c/(1+c),\xi_{\mathrm{halo,grav}}(M,z) = \frac{2GM}{R_{\mathrm{vir}}c^2} \frac{c(M,z)}{\ln(1+c) - c/(1+c)},

-The global halo maintenance load, mass-weighted over the Sheth–Tormen halo mass function and normalized to total matter density, is
+The global halo maintenance load, mass-weighted over the Sheth–Tormen halo mass function12 and normalized to total matter density, is

 ξh(0)=3.02×105.\xi_h(0) = 3.02 \times 10^{-5}.

-Stellar black holes are not in this regime.
-RS/R=1R_S/R = 1 for any black hole — they belong to the black hole regime at the IR fixed point.
+Stellar black holes belong with the black hole regime at the IR fixed point, where RS/R=1R_S/R = 1.

 ξr(0)105.\xi_r(0) \sim 10^{-5}.

-All black holes satisfy ξ=1\xi = 1 and D=2\mathcal{D} = 2.
-The formation channel differs — core collapse for stellar-mass, sustained accretion for supermassive — but the end state is identical.
-The event horizon defines R=RSR = R_S, Bekenstein–Hawking entropy1314 scales as area not volume, and the system is confined to boundary-supported dynamics.
-The LIGO/Virgo catalog (GWTC, 164 binary black hole mergers) yields spin populations consistent with the uu^* prediction at 0.1σ0.1\sigma deviation15.
+Black holes close the tier at the IR fixed point, ξ=1\xi = 1 and D=2\mathcal{D} = 2, regardless of formation channel.
+The event horizon defines R=RSR = R_S, Bekenstein–Hawking entropy1415 scales as area not volume, and the system is confined to boundary-supported dynamics.
+The LIGO/Virgo catalog (GWTC, 164 binary black hole mergers) yields spin populations consistent with the uu^* prediction at 0.1σ0.1\sigma deviation16.

 ξˉ(z)=ξh(z)+ξr(z)+ξBH(z).\bar{\xi}(z) = \xi_h(z) + \xi_r(z) + \xi_{\mathrm{BH}}(z).